x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

 ![State before decommissioning Exchange servers](media/c692f0af-6536-4bc9-950d-58a1e486525f.jpg)

 >[!TIP]
-> In case that you decide to remove ADFS from your infrastructure, Azure AD Connect will synchronize your on-premises credentials with the cloud.
+> If you choose to remove ADFS from your infrastructure, Azure AD Connect will synchronize your on-premises credentials with the cloud.
+Each service will authenticate users independently:
 > So each service will authenticate users independenly:
 > * **O365 identity service** will manage online request
 > * **Active directory** will manage the internal authentication